 Smart, unorthodox, and impassioned, this collection is an integral piece of an important literary career and an altogether marvelous read.

-Thomas Mallon is the author of nine novels, including Henry and Clara, Dewey Defeats Truman, Fellow Travelers, and Watergate.
-He is a frequent contributor to The New Yorker and The New York Times Book Review, and in 2011 he received the American Academy of Arts and… More about Thomas Mallon
+THOMAS MALLON is the author of ten novels, including Henry and Clara, Dewey Defeats Truman, Fellow Travelers, and Watergate.
+Fellow Travelers has been made into a contemporary opera that is regularly performed throughout the United States.
+Mallon is a frequent contributor to The New Yorker and The New York Times… More about Thomas Mallon

 “It is inclusive . . . but not a bit long-winded.
 It is learned but never pedantic.
 It is also charming, diverting, and exceptionally intelligent.
 The book is literary criticism, yet it is something more—a knowing, sympathetic, but not soppy commentary on humanity.” —Naomi Bliven, The New Yorker